-Did you know that the top three travel trends this year have to do with experience, wellness, sharing, and respect?
+Did you know that the top three travel trends have to do with experience, wellness, sharing, and respect?
 If you bring these four ingredients together it basically translates into something like “ecotourism” or “eco-friendly holidays”.

 Thanks in large part to cheaper flights and “pocket-friendlier” home-sharing options which have given larger parts of society the chance to travel, the younger generations are now seeking to immerse themselves into that transformative vacation experience that will add something of value to their lives – a new outlook, a different way of thinking, a fresh understanding, or even perhaps a new skill.

 At the same time, it is (finally) becoming very important to respect yourself, your environment, and your fellow humans (and animals –let’s not forget, we share this earth with them too) while seeing your part and role in the grand scheme of things.

 Before Ecotourism Became a ‘Thing’… in Greece